 BEING A SERIES OF IMPRESSIONS, NOTES, AND ESSAYS.
 BY MONIER WILLIAMS, D.C.L., Hon, LL.D. of the University of Calcutta Hon.
 Member of the Bombay Asiatic Society, Boden Professor of Sanskrit in the University of Oxford.
 Third Edition, revised and augmented by considerable Additions, with Illustrations and a Map.
 This edition will be found a great improvement on those that preceded it.
 The author has taken care to avail himself of all such criticisms on particular passages in the previous editions as appeared to him to be just, and he has enlarged the work by more than a hundred pages of additional matter.
-"In this volume we have the thoughtful impressions of a doubtloth induct."
-"In this volume we have the thoughtful impressions of a thoughtful man on some of the most important questions connected with our Indian Empire, . .
-An en-lightened observant man, travelling among an enlightened observant people, Professor Monicr Williams has brought before the public in a pleasant form more of the manners and customs of the Queen's Indian subjects than we ever remember to have seen in any one work.
-He not only descrees the thanks of every Englishman for this able contribution to the study of Modern Indian- a subject with which we should be specially familiar-but he descrees the thanks of every Indian, Parsee or Hindu, Huddhist and Moslem, for his clear exposition of their manners, their creeds, and their necessities."-- Times. their necessities."-Times.
-Post 8vo, pp. xliv.-376, cloth, price 14s.
+"In this volume we have the thoughtful impressions of a thoughtful man on some of the most important questions connected with our Indian Empire. . .
+An enlightened observant man, travelling among an enlightened observant people, Professor Monicr Williams has brought before the public in a pleasant form more of the manners and customs of the Queen's Indian subjects than we ever remember to have seen in any one work.
+He not only deserves the thanks of every Englishman for this able contribution to the study of Modern India-a subject with which we should be specially familiar-but he deserves the thanks of every Indian, Parsee or Hindu, Buddhist and Moslem, for his clear exposition of their manners, their creeds, and their necessities."-Times. their necessities."-Times.
+Post 8vo, pp. xliv. -376, cloth, price 14s.